gradio-app/gradio/testing-guidelines/ci.md

 | n/a        | Notebooks match | linux            | `test-hygiene.yml`       | Ensures that notebooks and demos are in sync |

-One important thing to note is that we split 'flaky' and 'non-flaky' python unit/ integration test out.
-These test are flaky because of network requests that they make, they are typically fine but anything that can cause a red check in PRs makes us less trustworthy of our Ci and confidence is the goal!
-The windows test are also very slow and only test a few edge cases.
-The flaky and windows tests are not run in every PR but are always run against the release PR to ensure everything is working as expected prior to a release.
+One important thing to note is that we split 'flaky' and 'non-flaky' Python unit/integration tests out.
+These tests are flaky because of network requests that they make.
+They are typically fine, but anything that can cause a red check in PRs makes us less trustworthy of our CI and confidence is the goal!
+The Windows tests are also very slow and only test a few edge cases.
+The flaky and windows tests are not run in every PR, but are always run against the release PR to ensure everything is working as expected prior to a release.
 All other checks are run for every pull request, ensuring everything will work when we merge into `main`.

 For more information about the tests and tools that we use and our approach to quality, check the [testing-strategy](https://github.com/gradio-app/gradio/blob/main/testing-guidelines/quality-strategy.md) document.
-For mroe information on how to run and write tests, see the [contributing guide](https://github.com/gradio-app/gradio/blob/main/CONTRIBUTING.md).
+For more information on how to run and write tests, see the [contributing guide](https://github.com/gradio-app/gradio/blob/main/CONTRIBUTING.md).

 ### Deployments